Our Friend Committed Suicide

 My Emotional Reaction

-Although my son had died in an accident twelve years earlier, this was my first encounter with being there when the mortuary came for someone.
+Although my son had died in an accident twelve years earlier, this was my first time being present when the mortuary came for someone.
 Jason had died instantly in another city two hours away and I wasn't there.
 Others who were there had to wait hours for the officials to do their thing and wait for Jason to be taken to our local mortuary.
 We weren't able to see him for about four days.
 So when they wheeled Rich away, I felt like screaming.
 I knew he was disappearing from our lives forever.

 Rich's Personal Statement of Faith